UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Discussion

 \section{Discussion}

 { }

-In this paper, we examine the SFHs of quiescent galaxies in an overdensity at $z\sim2.6$ and find no evidence of environmental quenching in those that reside in an overdense environment as compared to those that reside in the coeval field.
-We find these subsamples of galaxies have similar formation and quenching times, quenching timescales, stacked SFHs, and sizes across all stellar mass ranges as shown in Figures~\ref{fig:qscales_sfh}, \ref{fig:population}, and \ref{fig:mass_size}.
-Our results suggest that this proto-cluster environment is not efficiently altering the quenching process in galaxies at $z\approx2.6$.
+In this paper, we examine the SFHs of quiescent galaxies in a proto-cluster at $z\approx2.58$ and find no evidence of environmental quenching in those that reside in an overdense environment as compared to those that reside in the coeval field.
+Our analysis demonstrates that these subsamples of galaxies have similar formation and quenching times, star-formation timescales, stacked SFHs, and sizes across all stellar mass ranges as shown in Figures~\ref{fig:qscales_sfh}, \ref{fig:population}, and \ref{fig:mass_size}.
+Similarly, our investigation of the quiescent fraction shows a slight excess of low-mass quiescent galaxies in the proto-cluster compared to the lower-redshift field sample, but the relative excess of quiescent galaxies is small (QFE$<0.1$) and indicates little to no role of environmental quenching.
+Our results suggest that this proto-cluster environment is not efficiently altering the quenching process in galaxies at $z\sim2.6$.

-Our study focuses on comparing the relative ages of low-mass quiescent galaxies in the overdensity and the field.
-The absolute calibration of galaxy ages -- especially mass-weighted ages like those we use here -- depend on the choice of SFH priors \citep[e.g.,][]{leja2019, suess2022}.
-Because of this, we refrain from directly comparing our timescale measurements with the various timescales predicted by different quenching mechanisms and other observational studies.
-We note potential differences in absolute ages between light-weighted ages \citep[e.g.,][]{cutler2024} and mass-weighted ages (e.g., this Letter) for similar subsamples and refer the reader to a detailed comparison of SFH priors in Gallazzi et al. (in prep.).
-However, the fact that our measured ages agree for the overdensity and field samples points towards similar quenching mechanisms acting on both populations, unlikely to be environmentally driven.
+Our study focuses on comparing the relative ages of low-mass quiescent galaxies in the proto-cluster and the field.
+The absolute calibration of galaxy ages -- especially mass-weighted ages like those we use here -- depend on the choice of SFH priors (e.g., \citealt{leja2019, suess2022}; Gallazzi et al. in prep.).
+Because of this, we refrain from directly comparing our timescales with the timescales observed in other works.
+However, the agreement in measured ages between the proto-cluster and field samples suggests that similar quenching mechanisms are acting on both populations and that these mechanisms are unlikely to be environmentally driven.
 Further observations with medium-resolution spectroscopy could break the age-metallicity degeneracy and improve the absolute calibration of our ages, allowing for more precise comparisons to theoretical predictions.